-As part of the Arrangement, all outstanding share options of Pacton were exchanged for share option to acquire up to an aggregate of 2,198,737 common shares of the Company.
+As part of the Arrangement, all outstanding share options of Pacton were exchanged for share options to acquire up to an aggregate of 2,198,737 common shares of the Company.
 All outstanding warrants of Pacton are now exercisable to acquire 42,075 common shares of the Company.

 The transaction costs associated with the Arrangement totaled \$971,894 and is comprised of finders' fees of \$294,555 and legal fees of \$677,339.
-Included in the finders' fees is the requirement to issue 868,551 common shares of the Company for services valued at \$97,278 which is included in commitment to issue shares in the statement of changes in shareholders' equity.
+Included in the finders' fees is the requirement to issue 86,855 common shares of the Company for services valued at \$97,278 which was included in commitment to issue shares in the statement of changes in shareholders' equity as at June 30, 2023.
+During the year ended June 30, 2024, the 86,855 common shares were issued in full.